1. Read the relevant Prospectus in full

 4. Obtain further information about the issuing bank and the relevant Hybrid

-Bank issuers of Hybrids typically publishes information on the ASX which may have a material effect on the price of a Hybrid, including financial disclosures.
+Bank issuers of Hybrids typically publish information on the ASX which may have a material effect on the price of a Hybrid, including financial disclosures.
 You should consider reading this information before deciding to invest in Hybrids.